Donderstal/IRL_RPG/LOG.md

 #### NOV 22, 2022
 * Breaking up the Game class and moving its funcs to different modules
+* New structure for loading and getting assets

 #### NOV 20, 2022
 * Splitting up canvas functionalities into setter/getter/registry files